 3. A plant certainly won’t fit in a first aid kit box very well but we have an Aloe Vera plant growing in the house to break off a branch to use the gel for burn and blister relief.
 Check out how to easily grow one and why here.

 4. Here is another one you can’t keep in a first aid box and only belongs in your freezer: a bag or two of frozen peas.
 It makes the best ice pack ever as the peas form small frozen bits to easily wrap around whatever part needs icing down for swelling, etc.

-5. Epsom salt is an inexpensive major multi-tasker with lots of ideas here.
+5. Epsom salts are an inexpensive major multi-tasker and I have lots of ideas on how to use them here.
 It is great for a bath soak for sore muscles after overdoing it, and I have used it numerous times as a foot soak to help remove splinters from those running around barefoot.